EnlistedGhost/Yollama/README.md

   </a>
 </p>

-## Xllama Development | May-2025 to July-2026
+## Yollama Development | May-2025 to August-2026

-### *Enjoy true data privacy with offline Freedom for your LLM AI models*
+### *Enjoy true data privacy with real offline Freedom for your LLM AI models*
 -----------------------------

 ## Welcome!
-Thank you for taking the time to read this documentation of Xllama! <br />
+Thank you for taking the time to read this documentation of Yollama! <br />
-Xllama is a fork of Ollama that is geared directly for "no frills" and "extreme privacy".
+Yollama is a fork of Ollama that is geared directly for "no frills" and "extreme privacy".

-Currently, Ollama has many back-door connections, hidden remote servers, and many other aspects of the system that are far from "local only" model running.
-Xllama (stands for Ex-Ollama) aims to remedy this farce that Ollama peddles to their users.
+Currently, Ollama has many back-door connections, hidden remote servers, and countless other aspects of the system that are far from "local only" model running.
+Yollama (stands for Your-Ollama) aims to remedy this farce that Ollama forces onto their users.

 Far from secure, Ollama enacts many hidden and not-made-public aspects of their program that hinders a user's ability to guide and run an LLM AI model to the point or aspect that they desire.
-This project aims at taking back control for the user, ensuring there are no Automated-Updates, Remote-connections, and no other aspects that could possibly cause a local-only runtime from affecting the user of this project.
+This project aims at taking back control for the user, ensuring there are no Automated-Updates, Remote-connections, Remotely defined and used "Model-Suggestionsand", and no other underlying operations that could possibly cause a supposed "local-only" runtime from affecting the user of this project.

+Yollama also compiles much faster; having stripped away the bloat, Yollama does not include a UI or APP and with all of the hidden network outreach and remote overrides affecting the code- a user will no longer see inference fail when disconnecting from the network (try it with Ollama... you'll realize you are not truly offline as your model will fail to respond if you disconnect from the network).
+The compile times for Yollama are a blazing ~30 seconds using most any modern CPU (anything Core-i7 10th gen and higher).
+Using an Intel Xeon Silver 4216 this project compiled within 1-minute.